Skip to content

 Join Citizens’ Climate Lobby to advocate for permitting reform that drives down carbon pollution and protects the health and safety of American people and communities.

-It will help us meet our climate goals.
-But why else do we need clean energy permitting reform?
+Why do we need clean energy permitting reform?

 1. Cut air pollution